Felix Mendelssohn: Marriage and children

 Mendelssohn married Cécile Charlotte Sophie Jeanrenaud (10 October 1817 – 25 September 1853), the daughter of a French Reformed Church clergyman, on 28 March 1837.
 The couple had five children: Carl, Marie, Paul, Lili and Felix August.
 The second youngest child, Felix August, contracted measles in 1844 and was left with impaired health; he died in 1851.
-The eldest, Carl Mendelssohn Bartholdy (7 February 1838 – 23 February 1897), became a historian and professor of history at Heidelberg and Freiburg universities; he died in a psychiatric institution in Freiburg aged 59.
+The eldest, Carl Mendelssohn Bartholdy (7 February 1838 – 23 February 1897), became an historian and professor of history at Heidelberg and Freiburg universities; he died in a psychiatric institution in Freiburg aged 59.
 Paul Mendelssohn Bartholdy (1841–1880) was a noted chemist and pioneered the manufacture of aniline dye.
 Marie married Victor Benecke and lived in London.
 Lili married Adolf Wach, later professor of law at Leipzig University.

 The family papers inherited by Marie's and Lili's children form the basis of the extensive collection of Mendelssohn manuscripts, including the so-called "Green Books" of his correspondence, now in the Bodleian Library at Oxford University.
 Cécile Mendelssohn Bartholdy died less than six years after her husband, on 25 September 1853.